Death notification

-A death notification is the delivery of the news of a death to another person.
-It describes the moment a person receives the news of someone's death.
+A death notification or, in military contexts, a casualty notification is the delivery of the news of a death to another person.

 There are many roles that contribute to the death notification process.
 The notifier is the person who delivers the death notice.
 Notifiers can be military, medical personnel or law enforcement.
 The receiver is the designated person receiving the information about the deceased.
 Typically, the receiver is a family member or friend of the one who has died.
 Death education is provided for multiple types of jobs to deliver the news efficiently for each situation.
 A proper death notification allows the receiver to begin the grieving process.

-The history of death notification dates back to the existence of humankind, but there have always been different means of death notification.
-Before modern technology, death notification was done through telegram, as there were not the same means of transportation, which today allow for the more formal notification that is required.
-During the 1800s and early 1900s, death notification was not as complex a process as it is today.
-There were not the means to deliver a written notification, so notices were left at funeral homes.
+Earlier, death notification occurred by letter or telegram.
+Where there were not the means to deliver a written notification, notices were left at funeral homes.
 Today, there are more requirements to follow.
 One of these requirements being that the name of the deceased is not released to any outside sources until after the survivors are being notified.
 One key reason being that the survivors are the first to find out in the formal manner.

-Death notifiers
+Protocol

 The protocol for each notifier differs because each situation is unique.
 Police officers become very involved with most families that deal with death outside of medical facilities.
 The news is usually delivered in person, as soon as possible, with another officer, in clear and plain language, and with compassion.

 One of the main reasons there are two people at the home is so that if an individual has a negative reaction there is additional support for them and support for the notifier in case of a person lashing out.
 The officers enter the receiver's residence to make the situation more personal.
 A chaplain, a clergy member who works in hospitals, nursing homes, prisons, armed forces, police, or emergency medical services may alternatively deliver the news.

 The main goal is to deliver the news of a death, but also to help mend a broken family emotionally and spiritually.
 They also must try to explain and make sense of the tragedy.
 Medics do not have time to establish a bond with the family and sometimes deliver the news in a formal manner, then try to reassure and relieve them.
-The Military of the United States withholds the name of a deceased member until 24 hours after the family has been notified.